MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/performance-tuning/subsystem/cache-memory-management/troubleshoot.md

 ms.date: 10/31/2016
 ---

-# Cache and Memory Manager Potential Performance Issues
+# Troubleshoot Cache and Memory Manager Performance Issues

 Before Windows Server 2012, two primary potential issues caused system file cache to grow until available memory was almost depleted under certain workloads.
 When this situation results in the system being sluggish, you can determine whether the server is facing one of these issues.